Creating Services and Service Policies

 Service policies for device services must not use Dynamic Application performance objects with polling frequencies longer than 15 minutes.
 If you select a Dynamic Application performance object with a polling frequency longer than 15 minutes, the health, availability, and risk values of these services will not be calculated.

-Before you configure your service policy, it is important to understand why each severity is set as a range.
-For example, if the Critical for Risk is 81-100.
-The range allows one rule to be more causal or important than another.
-For example, suppose a device service for Linux servers has two risk rules: one for memory utilization and one for swap utilization.
-A server that has exhausted memory but still has free swap space to expand into will stay running but will slow down.
+Before you configure your service policy, it is important to understand why each severity can be configured by selecting a severity level for the service policy.
+For example, you can assign a number to the Critical severity level.
+If the number is exceeded, the health, availability, or risk rules will display the severity that was assigned.
+Suppose a device service for Linux servers has two risk rules: one for memory utilization and one for swap utilization.
+A server that has exhausted memory but still has free swap space to expand into will continue running but will slow down.
 A server that has exhausted swap space is likely to fail.
 Therefore, while both statuses can be bad, the lack of free swap space is worse than having low memory.
 When building risk rules, you could set 95% memory utilization as Critical with a score of 85, but set swap at 95% utilization to Critical with a score of 95.
 This will indicate that swap space is more causal then memory, and that as soon as you fix the swap space issue, you will need to check into the problems with memory.

 To create a policy: